BongoSort/HotStone_Bak/TestList.md

 * When Peddersen starts his second turn, he should draw a new card

 MANA Tests
+* Each Player has three mana when game begins(is initialized)
 * When Findus plays Uno, Then the mana available is one less (2 left)
 * at the Start of a players turn, their mana is restored to 3.
 * When Peddersen plays Dos, Then the mana available is two less.